jfrancis71/ros2_holonomic_lego/harry/README.md

-# Terry (the tri-omniwheeled holonomic robot)
+# Harry (Holonomic Harry)

 <img src=./images/pose.jpg width=200>

 ## Summary

-Terry is a demonstration tri-omniwheeled robot running ROS2 on a Raspberry Pi.
+Harry is a demonstration four omniwheeled robot running ROS2 on a Raspberry Pi.
 He is built using Lego and EV3 motors with the Dexter Industries BrickPi3+ providing the hardware interface from the Raspberry Pi to the EV3 motors.
-The terry package demonstrates how to configure the following two packages together to create a working robot:
+The harry package demonstrates how to configure the following two packages together to create a working robot:

 - A ROS2 omniwheel controller, available from (https://github.com/hijimasa/omni_wheel_controller), which listens to ROS2 twist messages and, using a configuration file specifying robot geometry, issues ROS2 controller motor velocity commands.